20mup/20mup.github.io/_projects/jurassic-rescue-robot/index.md

 ## 🧠 How It Works

 1. **Autonomous Navigation**
-   - Onboard ultrasonic sensors guide the robot toward a gate button in autonomous mode, using a simple alignment and trigger sequence.
+   - Ultrasonic sensors detect distance and alignment to the gate button.

 2. **Manual Rescue**
-   - Once the gate is open, the robot switches to joystick mode for human-guided object retrieval with a mechanical clamp.
+   - Joystick switches control mode, allowing human-guided object retrieval using a clamp mechanism.

 3. **Motion Control**
-   - Raspberry Pi Pico and Arduino combo manages motor control, encoder feedback, and servo actuation.
+   - DC encoders with closed-loop feedback ensure precision.
+The Pico W and Arduino handle tasks in parallel.

-4. **Mechanical Design**
+4. **Chassis Design**
-   - A custom laser-cut + 3D-printed chassis combines durability and modularity for rapid prototyping and tuning.
+   - Built from laser-cut wood and 3D-printed mounts, the chassis was optimized for compact maneuverability and easy part swaps.

 ---